Martha McDonald

-Martha McDonald (born 1964, Pittsburgh, PA) is an American interdisciplinary artist known for her performances blending music, singing, dance, and storytelling and site-specific installations of handmade costumes and objects.
-Her work is responsive and research-based utilizing collections, archives, material practices, and cultural narratives to bring historical sites, forms and experiences to life.
-Themes often include absence, memory, mourning and transformation.
+Martha McDonald (born 1964) is an American interdisciplinary artist who blends music, singing, dance, and storytelling with site-specific installations of handmade costumes and objects.
+Her projects, covering the themes of absence, memory, mourning, and transformation, often begin with in-depth investigations into archives and local histories.

-Her work has been presented in museums, historic houses, and galleries internationally, and she has received research opportunities, artist residencies and fellowships.
-Through a Smithsonian Artist Research Fellowship in 2023, McDonald studied the Appalachian dulcimer at the National Museum of American History and Center for Folklife and Cultural Heritage.
-Her 2023 residency at Wharton Esherick Museum, Malvern, PA culminated in the performance The Wood is Singing in Color, which explored lesser known aspects of American artist Wharton Esherick’s art practice including his poetry and set designs.
-In Music for Modernist Shapes: Reimagining Spectodrama at Black Mountain College Museum + Arts Center, McDonald created sculptures and costumes drawing from Bauhaus artist Xanti Schawinsky’s 1936 experimental performance at the college, Spectodrama, using paper folding techniques taught by Josef Albers at the Bauhaus and Black Mountain College.
+Her 2023 residency at Wharton Esherick Museum, Malvern, PA culminated in the performance The Wood is Singing in Color, which explored lesser-known aspects of artist Wharton Esherick.
+In Music for Modernist Shapes: Reimagining Spectodrama at Black Mountain College Museum + Arts Center, McDonald created sculptures and costumes drawing from Bauhaus artist Xanti Schawinsky.
+One of her best-known works, The Weeping Dress, explored Victorian mourning culture and fashion.